snotskie/ttrpg/site/src/characters.md

     You can gain additional Abilities later in the [Session Shop](#Session-Shop).

-**Focused Determination:** Each time you bump your dice, increase the result of the roll by an additional $+1$.

-**Past Repeated:** Up to once per session, when you fail a Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
-If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with, even for actions not typically covered by your History Stat.
+### Survival Instinct

-**Armored Skin:** Whenever you would lose a violent Contest as the Defender, protect yourself for $+dc2$.
+Whenever you would fail a Check or lose a Contest while rolling your Hurry Stat, protect yourself for $+dc2$.

 !!! note "Effect Wording: Protect Yourself for $+dcX$"
     Blue boxes like these provide explanation for common shorthanded wordings for effects in this game.

     When an effect describes a possibly failed Check or lost Contest and says to “protect yourself for $+dcX$,” you gain a $+dcX$ bonus to the roll, as though you were Helped by the trait that protected you, possibly turning the failure into a success or loss into a win.
 You can only be protected this way once per roll.
 If multiple effects would protect you this way during the same roll, only one of them applies and you choose which one to use.

-**Survival Instinct:** Whenever you would fail a Check or lose a Contest while rolling your Hurry Stat, protect yourself for $+dc2$.

-**Efficiently Packed:** Whenever you would fail a Check to see if you already have an item on you, protect yourself for $+dc2$.
+### Careful Resolve

-**Careful Resolve:** Whenever you would fail a Check while performing dangerous actions, protect yourself for $+dc2$.
+Whenever you would fail a Check while performing dangerous actions, protect yourself for $+dc2$. *This Ability requires and extends Survival Instinct.*

-**Tactful Speech:** Whenever you would lose a Contest trying to persuade, influence, inspire, or deceive others, protect yourself for $+dc2$.

-**Sharp Recall:** Whenever you would fail a Check trying to recall information, protect yourself for $+dc2$.

-**Quickly Acclimated:** Whenever you would fail a Check against natural effects such as weather and disease, protect yourself for $+dc2$.

-**Licensed Driver:** Whenever you would fail a Check or lose a Contest while transporting others, protect yourself for $+dc2$.

-**Optimal Solution:** Up to twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$; these dice do not bump.
-Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' results would be equal.
-For example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
-If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$.

-**Shower Thoughts:** Up to once per session, when you are resting or performing leisure activity in a safe place, you may perform a roll using Head or Home.
-Then up to once before the end of the session, you may use the value of that roll instead of rolling for a Check or non-violent Contest using any Stat.

-**Synchronized Spark:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and the Blessing Die cost is paid between the two characters.

-**Ascendant Spark:** You may perform a non-violent Spark Stat Check using three Stats instead of two, so long as those Stats each use a $d8$ or larger and you pay double the Blessing Die cost as usual.

-**Advanced Training:** Increase the result of your rolls using a $d8$ or larger by $+1$.

-**Ease of Focus:** Up to once per roll, you may have one of your rolls using a $d8$ or larger bump when you roll a $2$ on the die.

-**Radical Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
-Then once a Check succeeds this way, you are no longer Uncool.

-**Honorable Combat:** You may attack honorably, using Hand for a violent Contest instead of Hurt as usual.
-If you would win the Contest with a Maximum outcome, you win with a Very Major outcome instead, which cannot be increased by other effects.
-Moreover, you leave yourself open to dirty tricks; if the Defender attacks you with Hurt at the same time, they gain a $+dc2$ bonus to the roll, as though Helped by your attempt at honorable combat.

-**Ambidexterity:** In a Monstrous Endeavor you may activate two muddle buttons per round.

-**Calling Card:** Up to once per Stealth Endeavor, when you would be made you may instead increase the alertness of the Endeavor.

-**Quick Scan:** Up to once per Discovery Endeavor, when a lay of the land is given, you may choose a type of glimmer button.
-More of that type will be added to the number line than usual.
+!!! note "Effect Wording: Requires and Extends"
+    Some Abilities "require" another Ability.
+Such Abilities cannot be gained until you've first gained the required Ability.

+    Some Abilities also "extend" another Ability.
+When you gain such an Ability, it does not count against your total number of Abilities.
+However, you can only extend any particular Ability once this way.
+If an Ability would extend an already extended Ability, it still does count against your total number of Abilities.

+### Blessed by Responsiveness

-**Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.
+During an Endeavor involving three or more characters, when determining the Focal Action, you may reduce the result of your own roll to $0$.
+Then this ability cannot be activated again until you spend ② to recharge it. *This Ability requires and extends Survival Instinct.*

 !!! note "Effect Wording: Spend Ⓧ to Recharge"
-    Some abilities, once activated, cannot be activated again until they have been "recharged" by spending Ⓧ from your pool of Blessing Dice.
+    Some Abilities, once activated, cannot be activated again until they have been "recharged" by spending Ⓧ from your pool of Blessing Dice.

+---

+### Armored Skin

+Whenever you would lose a violent Contest as the Defender, protect yourself for $+dc2$.

+### Blessed by Thorns

-**Blessed by Circumstance:** During a roll involving three or more characters, you may swap the results of two characters’ rolls.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.
+When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
+Then this ability cannot be activated again until you spend ③ to recharge it. *This Ability requires and extends Armored Skin.*

+---

+### Quickly Acclimated

+Whenever you would fail a Check against natural effects such as weather and disease, protect yourself for $+dc2$.

+### Blessed by Conviction

-**Blessed by Responsiveness:** During an Endeavor involving three or more characters, when determining the Focal Action, you may reduce the result of your own roll to $0$.
-Then this ability cannot be activated again until you spend ② to recharge it.
+Once per action, you may ignore the negative effects of one of your injuries or conditions.
+Then this ability cannot be activated again until you spend ③ to recharge it.  *This Ability requires and extends Quickly Acclimated.*

+---

+### Licensed Driver

+Whenever you would fail a Check or lose a Contest while transporting others, protect yourself for $+dc2$.

+---

+### Blessed by Steadfastness

+Up to once per session, when you fail a Check or lose a Contest by $5$ or more, gain a Blessing.

+### Blessed by Family

-**Blessed by Family:** You may attack recklessly, using Home for a violent Contest instead of Hurt as usual.
+You may attack recklessly, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
-Then this ability cannot be activated again until you spend ④ to recharge it.
+Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Blessed by Steadfastness.*

+### Blessed by Charity

-**Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
-The more spent this way, the greater a possible later boon may be, determined by the DM.
+When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
+The more spent this way, the greater a possible later boon may be, determined by the DM. *This Ability requires and extends Blessed by Steadfastness.*

 !!! details "DM Note: Blessed by Charity's Boon"
     How you rule the boon given by the "Blessed by Charity" ability may vary by session, setting, scene, or even be determined in the moment when the players need it most.